dsi-agpt/minibus-skeleton/README.md

 In the sample deployment proposed here, the main module called Jobs is where you create and configure your data transfer.
 The data transfer runtime engine is provided by the Minibus module [available on Packagist] (https://packagist.org/packages/dsi-agpt/minibus)

 For complex or unusual data manipulations, you can implement your own controllers, services or helpers like in any ZF2 application.

+###Database schema generation
-The directory Jobs\Model\ Entity is expected to host the entities forming your specific data model.
+The directory Jobs\Model\Entity is expected to host the entities forming your specific data model.
 Two scripts are provided to launch the Doctrine tools, taking into account the local application configuration:

 * scripts/doctrine-tools-update.sh for database schema forward generation
 * scripts/doctrine-tools-geters-setters.sh for automatic getters/setters generation in entity classes

+###Assets deployment and less compilation
+Minibus does not use Assetic as asset manager.
+The two involved modules (Jobs and Minibus) have their own assets directoring containing all the static resources required for a proper display.
+Css files are not provided, stylesheets have to be compiled with less.
+To make the whole process simpler, run the ant file "scripts/build_assets.xml" provided in the skeleton.

 ##Local configuration

 After retrieving all dependencies via composer, copy minibus local configuration file vendor/dsi-agpt/minibus/config/minibus.local.php.dist to your autoload directory and remove .dist extension.

 This file must be carefully fulfilled.
 Edit parts marked by %% symbols.
-It allows Doctrine Tools to generate database schema for 2 entity directories : that of Minibus itself and that of you Data transfer process.
+It allows Doctrine Tools to generate database schema for 2 entity directories : that of Minibus itself and that of you data transfer process.
 Pay attention to *data-store-directory* and *process-log-directory* : you will have to allow write access for apache user or group (www-data).

 ```php